Cycle touring in France with children

 Simple - With Breton Bikes we actually want familes with children of all ages and do everything we can to encourage this because we believe a cycling holiday in France is as good as it gets.
 We have several routes that use almost exclusively cyclepaths being both easy and car-free let you relax...

 How does this show?
 Well some companies claim to be family friendly, but really only want teenagers or at best school aged children.
 We have gear for all ages and our youngest to date was 3-months old.
-For adults our bikes have gearing low enough for you to pull them?
-Some may have trailerbikes, but are they the most expensive and best (Burley Piccalos?)?
-Do they have special child-back tandems for 6-10 year olds so they can keep up with parents?
-Do they have specially custom-made 'adult' bikes that go down small enough for an 8 year-old or a top quality range of children's bikes for smaller children?
-Are the hotels chosen to be child friendly, and frequently set in countryside where children have space to explore away from roads?
-Do they offer cycle camping holidays in France where children have acres of grass to run around on?
-Do they offer routes specifically designed for under 10's on their own bikes?
-With Breton Bikes the answer is always 'yes', and if you are doing one of our fixed-centre routes, then even better - the children can swap from tandem, to their own bike and back again depending on the day-ride they are doing and all at no extra cost (and also borrow our canoes).
+For adults our bikes have gearing low enough for you to pull them.
+Our trailerbikes are the most expensive and best (Burley Piccalos?)?
+We have special child-back tandems for 6-10 year olds so they can keep up with parents and specially custom-made 'adult' bikes that go down small enough for an 8 year-old and a top quality range of children's bikes for smaller children?
+Our hotels are chosen to be child friendly, and frequently set in countryside where children have space to explore away from roads and we offer cycle camping holidays in France where children have acres of grass to run around on.
+We offer routes specifically designed for under 10's on their own bikes and if you are doing one of our fixed-centre routes, then even better - the children can swap from tandem, to their own bike and back again depending on the day-ride they are doing and all at no extra cost (and also borrow our canoes).

 What sort of family cycling holiday do you want with your children?